 But after using it for years… I realised there are issues that won’t go away and you’ll either have to suck it up or find something else (I’ll explain later).

 - The 5 biggest reasons why I switched to TradingView from MT4

-- The features and benefits of TradingView
+- The benefits of TradingView

 - The downside of TradingView